Active Road Safety, how this new concept is transforming roads

 It is located at the ends of bridges or crowning walls to prevent pedestrians and cyclists from falling into the void.
 It differs from a normal railing in its height, between 1.3 – 1.5 meters, which prevents cyclists from exceeding it, which is perfectly possible with traditional railings for pedestrians up to 1 meter high.

-In addition, all the components of the railing are protected against corrosion by individual or duplex coating, at the customer’s discretion: hot galvanized, thermo-lacquered or both treatments at the same time.
+In addition, all the components of the railing are protected against corrosion at the customer’s discretion: hot galvanized, thermo-lacquered or both treatments at the same time.

 The thermo-lacquering allows to facilitate the aesthetic integration of the cyclopedestrian railings with the environment, since we can paint them in any color from the RAL chart.